TechPodx/Code-Challenges-Playbook/React Video Player/video-player/README.md

 # Simple React Video Player
 #### Date: 22/01/2024

-This simple video player has made using three React components.
-It will change the video content according to the selection you made.
+This simple video player is built using three React components.
+It dynamically changes the video content based on the selection you make.

 ## Preview